UtkarshGarg-UG/Multi-task-learning-NER_Intent/README.md

+# Multi Task Learning for Intent Classification and Named Entity Recognition in HuggingFace

+In this repo, we explore the approach to create a multi-task-learning system to do NER and Intent classification jointly.

 ### Training

 To train, use the following command:

-> !python train.py --task ner
+> python train.py --task ner

 Where task can have three values: ner, rel and mtl